harshitSingh1/KiroScope/README.md

 ```

 ## 📋 Creating Your Project Spec
 Kiroscope uses a simple markdown format to understand your architecture.
-Create a `.kiro/spec.md` file in your project and place your project inside `.kiro` folder:
+Create a `.kiro/spec.md` file in your project and place your project inside `target-project` folder:
 ```bash
 # Project: Your Awesome Project